 LHV is the largest of the local Estonian-owned banks.
-It also is the easiest to work with as an e-Resident.
-In this article, I cover my experience with LHV, how to open an account and share some tips.
+It also is the easiest to work with as a non-resident e-Resident.
+In this article, I share my experience with LH and how to open an account.

 Review and my experience

 Prior to considering Estonia as a possible jurisdiction in which to register a location independent business, I had never even heard of LHV.
 It is during my researches that I first learned about it.
 That said, due to some similarities with an infamous Latvian bank, I mentally classed LHV as “the Estonian Rietumu” and pretty much eliminated it right away as an option.
 It is not until I eventually took the plunge and registered an Estonian company that I heard about it again.
 Part of the registration package I bought from LeapIN included assistance with opening a local business bank account and much to my dismay, the bank they partner with turned out to be LHV.

 LeapIN had already arranged a meeting with the bank during the registration process so I thought that I might as well give it a try just for the heck of it.
 Obviously, I also opened an account with Swedbank (without LeapIN’s assistance) just to be safe.

 I showed up to LHV’s sleek headquarter in Tallinn for what turned out to be a five minutes meeting as LeapIN had already briefed the bank about me and filled all the necessary forms.
 The banker I met assured me that the account would be opened within a few business days and that I would receive my debit card about a week later.
 He also informed me that I qualified for their in-house payment processing solution and that he would send me his best offer via email as soon as the account was opened.

 A few days later, I received an email informing me that the account was open.
 I also received the payment processing offer: 1.20% for all credit and debit cards, no other fees.
 I have heard of people being charged an account opening fee but there was none for me.
 For those who are unfamiliar with the world of payment processing, that was one hell of a good offer.